mathiasrw/argmate/README.md

 				_: [],
 			});

-- but if you have not defined the param and provide is as assigned then numbers will be identified and provided as value
+- but if you have not defined the param and provide it as assigned then numbers will be identified and provided as a value

 			expect(argMate(['--host=', 'localhost', '--port=', '555'], {})).toEqual({
 				host: 'localhost',